Updated April 2023

 The weirdest experience was transiting from Singapore to Kuala Lumpur in Malaysia.
 I had purchased a Singtel sim in Singapore which offered roaming to Malaysia, however once in Malaysia it become apparent that to make calls you had to first dial a service number and then then you’d receive a call back to connect the call.
 Also the data roaming was horribly slow.
 I ended up roaming on my Telstra sim which only cost around $30 for 3-4 days which was still cheaper than the money I had spent on the Singtel tourist sim to begin with.

 As I mentioned before, Tourist Sims are usually setup to offer you just enough to get you by for a very short period of time.
-Be sure to read all the fine print before you hand over your cash.
+Be sure to read all the fine print before you hand over your cash and check reviews before leaving home.

 Don’t Share Your Travel Sim